Guaranteed on-campus housing

 Room selection procedure

-If you are offered admission to AUC and you accept it, you will be placed on the list to pick your preferred room in the DUWO room selection system in May.
-All rooms that become available over the summer are listed in the system and you will be able to view the room size, address, type of unit and rental price.
+If you are offered admission to AUC and you accept it, you will be placed on the list to pick your preferred room in May via room.nl, the digital selection platform used by housing association DUWO.
+All rooms that become available over the summer are listed in this system and you will be able to view the room size, address, type of unit and rental price.
 In most cases, there will also be a floor plan available.
 It is not possible to allocate single units to all students in their first year.
 However, at the end of your first academic year at AUC, you will be allowed to switch rooms before new students move in.
 This ensures that most students get their preferred room by the end of their first year.
-Please note that shared units are always single gender and not co-ed.
+Please note that shared units are always single-gender and not co-ed.

 You will sign a tenancy agreement with DUWO and rent your accommodation directly from them for the duration of your studies at AUC.

-The rent for a two-person shared room is an average of approximately EUR 380 per month.
-For a four-person shared room (two bedrooms, two people per room with a large shared living room), the costs are typically around EUR 240 per month.
+The rent for a two-person shared room is an average of approximately EUR 392 per month per person.
+For a four-person shared room (two bedrooms, two people per room with a large shared living room), the costs are typically around EUR 248 per month per person.
 These costs can slightly vary depending on the exact dimensions of the room in square meters.

 The rent includes an advance towards service costs, e.g. your utilities such as electricity and water (collective and individual), cleaning of public spaces, rubbish collection and contents insurance.
 Each year DUWO will calculate your actual service costs: if you have paid too much, you will get a refund.
 If you have paid too little, you will be charged the difference.